- Who runs GEMSAS?

 - Griffith awards a GPA of 7.00 for each equivalent full time year taken to complete a Masters by Research only (the remainder of the GPA will be taken from your most recently completed key degree) and an overall GPA of 7.00 is given for a completed PhD.

 - ANU will award a bonus of 4% for successful and complete PhD studies at the time of application.
 Masters by Research or standalone honours will attract a 2% bonus, Masters by Research must be completed at time of application and standalone Honours must be completed or due to be completed in the year of application.
 Masters by coursework will not attract any bonus but will be included in the 3-year GPA calculation if the degree is completed or due to be completed in the year of application.
 Professional Honours will not attract any bonus but may be included in the 3-year GPA calculation if the degree is completed or due to be completed in the year of application.

 - The University of Notre Dame Australia, Fremantle and Sydney will include Graduate Diplomas and Masters by Coursework, completed by 31 July 2018, in the 3-year FTE GPA calculation.

 - Macquarie University will calculate a GPA including Graduate Diploma and Coursework Masters, if this degree will be completed by 31 December the year of application.
 Completed Research Masters and PhD will be used in GPA calculations.
 See the Macquarie school entry in this Guide for further information.

 - Who uses postgraduate study in GPA calculations?

 The following schools use postgraduate study in GPA calculations –

-- UWA who use the most recent three years EFT of results regardless of whether they are complete (except honours which must be complete).
+- UWA, who use the most recent three years FTE of results regardless of whether they are complete (except honours which must be complete).
 Please see school entry for a list of the type of study included in the GPA.